Universal Precautions - Bloodborne Pathogens

-In order to prevent the spread of diseases caused by contaminated blood or bodily fluids, your organization has developed an Exposure Control Plan as required by OSHA?s Bloodborne Pathogens Standard.
+In order to prevent the spread of diseases caused by contaminated blood or bodily fluids, OSHA's Bloodborne Pathogens Standard requires organizations to develop an Exposure Control Plan.
 A major component of this plan is training on the control measures employees should follow to minimize the risk of exposure to potentially infectious materials.
 As part of this training, this program provides an overview of the use of universal precautions to prevent exposure to bloodborne pathogens.
+Topics include:

 - Removal of disposable gloves